TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ![Basic CSS syntax](https://user-images.githubusercontent.com/70952936/130702428-4808becb-cbc4-4a4d-8fa7-f9aa5409768d.jpg)

 > A note:
 > A `<div>` is one of the basic HTML elements.
 It is simply an empty container.
-In general it is best to use other tags such as `<h1>` or `<p>` for content in your projects, but as we learn more about CSS you'll find that there are many cases where the thing you need is just a container for other elements.
+In general, it is best to use other tags such as `<h1>` or `<p>` for content in your projects, but as we learn more about CSS you'll find that there are many cases where the thing you need is just a container for other elements.
 Many of our exercises use plain `<div>`s for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.

 ### Selectors